Skip to contentSkip to navigationSkip to topbar

 ConnectOptions connectOptions = new ConnectOptions.Builder(accessToken).preferVideoCodecs(Collections.singletonList(new Vp8Codec(true))).build();

-Any Group Room Participant with VP8 simulcast enabled publishes all its video tracks using VP8 simulcast.
+Any Participant with VP8 simulcast enabled publishes all its video tracks using VP8 simulcast.
 Once this is done, Twilio's video infrastructure leverages simulcast tracks to provide the best possible quality to any subscriber without requiring any additional action from you.

 Simulcast and capture settings on mobile SDKs